 because Claude Code treats it as a proxy credential and won’t prompt about a

-Add these to your shell profile (~/.zshrc, ~/.bashrc) or your team’s shared environment setup.
+custom API key.~/.zshrc, ~/.bashrc) or your team’s shared environment setup.

 You can also set them per-project using a .env file (never commit it) or your shell’s direnv setup.